 Whether a sun-worshipper, a food fanatic or a yogi, add COMO Uma Ubud to your Bali bucket list.
 Just north of Ubud’s bustling centre, COMO Uma Ubud will bring a feeling of peace and tranquillity to anyone staying at this stunning luxury retreat resort that overlooks the Tjampuhan Valley.

-As a hotel group whose philosophy lies in the quiet comfort found in inspiring and culture-rich locations, and with a portfolio that includes a number of exotic hot spots including Miami, the Maldives and the Turks and Caicos Islands, it’s little wonder that there are two COMO hotels in Bali, an island known for its rich heritage and stunning backdrops, with a third to open later this year in Canggu.
+As a hotel group whose philosophy lies in the quiet comfort found in inspiring and culture-rich locations, and with a portfolio that includes a number of exotic hot spots including Miami, the Maldives and the Turks and Caicos Islands, it’s little wonder that there are three COMO hotels in Bali, an island known for its rich heritage and stunning backdrops.

 Uma Pool Villa